apache/maven-site/content/markdown/repositories/local.md

 under the License.
 -->

-The local repository is mixed bag, in sense, that it serves two purpose: it "caches" downloaded artifacts from remote repositories along with locally built and installed ones.
+The local repository is mixed bag, in sense, that it serves two purposes: it caches downloaded artifacts from remote repositories along with locally built and installed ones.